ucl-arc-tre/portal/web/README.md

 Make sure you have read through the root [`README.md`](../README.md) file.
 This will give you more background on the application architecture.

+## Environment variables

+This project checks in to git both the `.env.development` and `.env.production` files.
+Make sure not to include any sensitive information in either of the environment variable files.
+This is because the frontend is statically exported and so all environment variables will be publicly available.
+Please use environment variables for config setup that differs between development and production.

 ## Nodejs and npm

 You need to have [Node.js](https://nodejs.org/en/download/) installed on your local development machine.
 Nodejs comes bundled with npm which is used for managing the libraries that are used for the frontend.